malekmekdashi/react-weather-app/README.md

   * [Credits](#credits)

   ## Description
   This is a weather forecast which allows a user to input a city anywhere around the world and it will return with a forecast for the day.
 This application uses the OpenWeather One Call API to retrieve its data.
-If you'd like to clone the respository and test it, you can do so by cloning the repository, downloading the necessary packages using --npm install from the terminal, and from there you can input --npm run start-- to begin the build and deployment.
+If you'd like to clone the respository and test it, you can do so by cloning the repository, downloading the necessary packages using `npm install` from the terminal, and from there you can input `npm run start` to begin the build and deployment.

   ## Licenses
     This project uses MIT license to cover it.
 For more infmoration, click on the license.